Skip to Main Content

 Planning a Visit

 The venue sits at 730 Howard Street, in the SoMa district of San Francisco.
-Phone and website details are not available in our current records, so confirming hours directly before a visit is advisable, particularly on days when Moscone Center events may affect nearby traffic and seating availability.
-Pricing and booking information are similarly unconfirmed in our data.
+Reservations are recommended, and the counter-service format suits a casual stop, particularly on days when Moscone Center events may affect nearby traffic and seating availability.
 Given the counter-service format and the neighborhood's lunch-driven patterns, midday visits on convention days will see the heaviest demand.

 The Short List